OspreyProject/Osprey/README.md

 ![Osprey Banner](https://i.imgur.com/zzv8QYh.png)

+## Mission

+Osprey's goal is to be the most trusted, transparent, and effective browser protection extension for home users and businesses, while being **free, forever.** Unlike other free extensions, Osprey will **never** collect, profile, or sell your browsing data.
+Your IP address is **never** shared with any third party, and URL checks are routed through our privacy-respecting proxy server.

+The more providers that join, the stronger the threat intelligence platform becomes.
+To get involved, reach out at **support@osprey.ac**.

 ## Protection Providers

 Osprey checks URLs against a combination of industry-leading threat intelligence APIs, DNS filtering services, and